a1928375/LeetCode/README.md

 17. binaryTreeZigzagLevelTraversal: (103) Given a binary tree, return the zigzag level order traversal of its nodes' values. (ie, from left to right, then right to left for the next level and alternate between).

 18. binaryTreeLevelOrderTraversal: (102) Given a binary tree, return the level order traversal of its nodes' values. (ie, from left to right, level by level).

+19. searchRangeInBST: (700) Given the root node of a binary search tree (BST) and a value.
+You need to find the node in the BST that the node's value equals the given value.
+Return the subtree rooted with that node.
+If such node doesn't exist, you should return NULL.

+20. binaryTreePostorderTraversal: (145) Given a binary tree, return the postorder traversal of its nodes' values.

+21. binaryTreePreorderTraversal: (144) Given a binary tree, return the preorder traversal of its nodes' values.